Nerissa

 Shakespeare Retold (Modern Verse)

-Quote Analysis: Nerissa's most-quoted single line and the play's first articulation of the golden-mean philosophy — the Aristotelian position that moderate fortune produces longer-term wellbeing than either extreme of wealth or want.
-The line carries within Nerissa's social position.
-She is the waiting-gentlewoman of a wealthy heiress, has seen the wear that excess produces, and is speaking from a position of practical observation rather than abstract philosophy.
-The play's later concern with wealth, greed, and the proper use of money has its quietest opening statement in this line.
+Quote Analysis: Nerissa's most-quoted line, and the play's first statement of the golden-mean idea – that moderate fortune wears better over a lifetime than either wealth or want.
+It carries her social position inside it.
+She is the waiting-gentlewoman of a wealthy heiress, has watched at close range the wear that excess produces, and speaks from practical observation rather than abstract theory.
+The play's later concern with wealth, greed, and the proper use of money has its quietest opening note here.

 They would be better, if well followed.